lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 Note: This limit applies only to Chargen.
 If you want to prevent people from advancing beyond a certain rating with XP, you'll need to set that up in your [XP configuration](/tutorials/config/fs3skills_xp.html).

-## allow_unskilled_action_skills
+## allow_incapable_action_skills

-The Unskilled level might not be necessary in every setting.
-See [everyman vs. unskilled](/fs3/fs3-3/chargen.html#unskilled) for details.
-To avoid confusion in chargen, the 'Unskilled' level is disabled by default.
+The Incapable level might not be necessary in every setting.
+See [Everyman vs. Incapable](/fs3/fs3-3/chargen.html#unskilled) for details.
+To avoid confusion in chargen, the 'Incapable' level is disabled by default.
 You can enable it by setting this setting to true.

 ## Guiding Maximums